AgentMark: Utility-Preserving Behavioral Watermarking for Agents: Experiment

 \paragraph{Robustness to Step Erasure and Truncation.} We evaluate robustness to step erasure by independently dropping each logged decision step with probability $p$ and decoding from the remaining records.
 We compare RLNC-based coding with a repetition baseline, under single-episode decoding (per trajectory) and global decoding (aggregation across trajectories); details are in Appendix~\ref{appendix:robustness}.
 Figure~\ref{fig:rlnc_comparison} shows that RLNC is substantially more erasure-resilient than repetition, and global aggregation further improves robustness by accumulating enough independent equations for full-rank recovery, with a clear phase transition only when the effective packet budget becomes insufficient.

 \paragraph{Robustness to Semantic-Preserving Observation Rewriting.} Table~\ref{tab:rewrite_sensitivity} reports a high-pressure stress test that semantically rewrites step observations while keeping the task state unchanged, emulating deployments where raw logs are missing and only semantically equivalent reconstructions are available for verification; from these results, we can get the following conclusion.
 First, rewriting can noticeably shift the elicited behavior distribution (Avg.\ KL $=3.227\pm 1.802$), so perfect step-level synchronization is not expected.
 Second, the moderate mean divergence with substantial variance indicates that many steps remain stable and yield similar $P_t$, preserving aligned decisions and recoverable watermark signal (Behavior Match Rate $=49.45\pm 16.90\%$, Bit Recovery Rate $=16.84\pm 19.56\%$).
 Finally, since ID payloads are always short while agent executions are long-horizon, aggregation over surviving aligned steps can still support practical verification.
 Further details are provided in Appendix~\ref{appendix:semantic}.
+We further extend the robustness analysis to cross-run distribution stability in Appendix~\ref{sec:jsd_stability} and discuss adaptive threat models in Appendix~\ref{sec:adaptive_adversary}.